mnlsmmdv/DADSA_ASSIGNMENT/README.md

 ## Other Menu's
 This program includes menu's that will lead the user to make further choices.
 ### Items Menu
+This menu displays a list of the items accepted in the Dhoani and separate islands.
 ```bash
 ---------------------------------
 |      BigCon Construction      |